Whatapalaver/100_Days_of_Code/README.md

 I re-read the tech test instructions and realised that my plan to create my anagram solver in Ruby was not going to impress much as they specified a desire to be wowed by my Javascript prowess.
 That is a shame and caused quite a problematic afternoon as I'm just not used to doing my OOP apps in anything other than Ruby.
 Still, it was nailed before mignight which is a win.
 The Advent of Code solutions I'd done over the last couple of days proved to be really useful as they'd forced me to deal with text files.
 I hope to catch up with the lost days once my tech tests are complete.

 ### R3D58 Tue Dec 4th
 Hard to believe but today is the first time I've attempted a CLI.
 I've always used IRB and thought that was the equivalent but I received some tech test feedback criticising my reliance on IRB and its made me reconsider what CLI means.
-I wish it hadn't as I'm now facing a whole new challenge of how to test a program that is currentky running.
+I wish it hadn't as I'm now facing a whole new challenge of how to test a program that is currently running.
 My Rspec is just hanging....

 ### R3D56
 Advent of Code is supposed to be a fun little treat but it is consuming my entire day!
 Regex seems to rule the waves.
 I hate Regex!